ktownsend-personal/RetroPhone/README.md

 This is a hobby project to make a few old phones interactive for my retro room so that visitors can experience old-school landline phones without having to buy phone service.

 There is a lot of info in this README, but also some useful stuff in the [docs folder](docs/README.md) like my schematic and some reference materials.
 Many of the folders also have their own README file.
+The [src/README.md](src/README.md) file is a good place to start for the code.

 <p float="left">
   <a href="docs/modules and chips.jpg"><img src="docs/modules and chips.jpg" width="49%" /></a>